acim/update-tools/README.md

 # update-tools

-Bored by updating kubectx, kubens, helmfile, stern, starship and similar utilities?
+Bored by updating helm, kubectx, starship and similar utilities?
+You are at the right place 😊.

-This repository contains a set of utilities to update each of the mentioned binaries.
+This repository contains a set of utilities to update the following binaries:

+* helm
+* helm3 (helm 3.0 is named helm3 to be able to coexist with the old version)
+* helmfile
+* kubectx
+* kubens
+* starship
+* stern
+* update-github-latest (required to update helm and helm3)

 More update tools are coming.